Website Contribution Guide

 Next, clone your fork to your local machine.

-… please make sure there exists a Jira issue that corresponds to your contribution.
-We require all website changes to refer to a Jira issue, except for trivial fixes such as typos.
+… please make sure there exists a GitHub issue that corresponds to your contribution.
+We require all website changes to refer to a GitHub issue, except for trivial fixes such as typos.